Bartapapa/legend/docs/pages/traits.md

 <summary><b>26.
 Hate of X</b></summary>
 When you get this trait, replace X by some kind of creature.
 Orcs.
 Humans.
 Dogs.
 Trees.
 If your target rsembles, even closely, the subject of your hate, you deal +2 damage to them.
-Bonus item: Trophy from a slain X.
+Bonus item: Trophy from a slain X (might anger or intimidate.
+Who knows)
 </details>

 ## Social traits